terminaldweller/mutator/README.md

 end_action:run

 ```
-Here's the explanation for the fields:
+Here's the explanation for the fields:<br/>

 * `action_name` lets you specify a name for the action to run.
 Marks the start of an action.<br/>
 * `executable_name` is used for detemining which executable to run.<br/>
 * `exec_opts` is the field used for passing the executable-specific options.<br/>